WiiLink24/room-server/README.md

 ```
 6. You will now be able to visit The Underground (http://root_domain/theunderground).
 The default username is `admin`, and password `admin`.
 It's highly advised to change it as soon as possible.
+6. You will now be able to visit The Underground (http://root_domain/theunderground).
+The default username is `admin`, and password `admin`.
+It's highly advised to change it as soon as possible.